A sufficient condition for the continuity of permanental processes with applications to local times of Markov processes: Introduction

-In Section \ref{sec-loc} we give a version of (\ref{2.1sm}) for $|\th'_{s}-\th'_{t_{0}}|$ for fixed $t_{0}\in T$, which provides a local modulus of continuity for permanental processes.
+In Section~\ref{sec-loc} we give a version of (\ref{21sv}) for $|\th'_{s}-\th'_{t_{0}}|$ for fixed $t_{0}\in T$, which provides a local modulus of continuity for permanental processes.

-Let $X\!=\! (\Om, X_t,P^x )$ be a transient Borel right process with state space $S$ and $0$-potential density $u(x,y)$.
+Let $X = (\Om, X_t,P^x )$ be a transient Borel right process with state space $S$ and $0$-potential density $u(x,y)$.
 We assume that $S$ is a locally compact topological space, and that $u(x,y)$ is continuous.
-This guarantees that $X$ has local times.
-(See e.g. \cite[Theorem 3.6.3]{book}.)
-It is shown in \cite[Theorem 3.1]{EK} that there exists a permanental process $\th=\{\th_{y}\,;\,y\in S\}$, with kernel $u(x,y)$, which they refer to as the permanental process associated with X.
+These conditions imply that $X$ has local times; see, for example,~\cite{book}, Theorem 3.6.3.
+It is shown in~\cite{EK}, Theorem 3.1, that there exists a permanental process $\th=\{\th_{y} ; y\in S\}$, with kernel $u(x,y)$, which they refer to as the permanental process associated with $X$.

-In \cite[Theorem 3.2]{EK} an isomorphism theorem is given that relates the local times of $X$ and $\th$.
-In the next theorem we use this isomorphism together with Theorem \ref{theo-1.1a} in this paper, to obtain a sufficient condition for the joint continuity of the local times of $X$.
-When applied to strongly symmetric Markov processes, we obtain the sufficient condition for joint continuity, that is known to be necessary; see \cite[Theorem 9.4.11]{book}.
-Applied to L\'{e}vy processes, which need not be symmetric, we also obtain the sufficient condition for the joint continuity of local times, that is known to be necessary; see \cite{Bar84}.
+In~\cite{EK}, Theorem 3.2, an isomorphism theorem is given that relates the local times of $X$ and $\th$.
+In the next theorem, we use this isomorphism together with Theorem~\ref {theo-11a} in this paper, to obtain a sufficient condition for the joint continuity of the local times of $X$.
+When applied to strongly symmetric Markov processes, we obtain the sufficient condition for joint continuity, that is known to be necessary; see~\cite{book}, Theorem 9.4.11.
+Applied to L\'{e}vy processes, which need not be symmetric, we also obtain the sufficient condition for the joint continuity of local times that is known to be necessary; see~\cite{Bar84}.

 As usual, we use $\ze$ to denote the death time of $X$.